 Immediately wash your hands with soap and water for at least 20 seconds.
 If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.

 Be sure you have over-the-counter medicines and medical supplies (like tissues) to treat fever and other symptoms.
-Most people will be able to recover from COVID-19 at home.
+Most people will be able to recover from the coronavirus at home.
+The CDC recommends getting a 90-day supply of your medications when able.

 Have enough household items and groceries on hand so that you’ll be prepared to stay at home for a period of time.
-The CDC recommends getting a 90-day supply of your medications when able.
+If you have pets, be sure to have enough supplies on hand for them as well.